sketchbuch/configure_linux/roles/software_flatpak/readme.md

-# Setup Role
+# Software Role

 [Back to home](../../readme.md)

-This role is for doing setup before running other roles/tasks.
+Adds software to the system.